Public Art Implementation Plan & Policy

 here for more information about Simpson Park.

-King Street Park at the Waterfront is the location for the new public-art series, Site/See: New Views in Old Town .
+Waterfront is the location for the new public-art series, Site/See: New Views in Old Town .
 The initiative brings contemporary public art installations to Alexandria that change from year to year.
 The aim is to attract visitors, foster interactions with contemporary art, and enrich the waterfront experience in Alexandria.

 Click here for information about performing arts residencies as part of this installation.